Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-8.md

 ### Task 2: Implement a new custom policy

 Now that you've assigned a built-in policy definition, you can do more with Azure Policy.
-Next, create a new custom policy to save costs by validating that virtual machines created in your environment can't be in the G series.
-This way, every time a user in your organization tries to create a virtual machine in the G series, the request is denied.
+Azure Policy enables organizations to enforce governance controls and compliance standards.
+This guide focuses on implementing a custom policy to restrict resource deployments to the East US region within a designated resource group.
+By leveraging Azure Policy, organizations can ensure compliance, mitigate risks, and streamline resource management effectively.

 1. Select **Definitions** under **Authoring** in the left side of the Azure Policy page.